Top 8 Software Usability Mistakes Companies Make

 1. Focusing on the Wrong Features

-How well do your decision makers know what users actually need?
+How well do your decision-makers know what users actually need?
 Often features are decided on by people who are not the target group for your software.
 They may not even have ever done the kind of work the users do.
-They simply learn about it at a fairly high level and make decisions based on what makes sense to them or on what they’ve encountered in other kinds software.
+They simply learn about it at a fairly high level and make decisions based on what makes sense to them or on what they’ve encountered in other kinds of software.
 This kind of decision-making will never result in as strong of a product as that which involves people currently performing the tasks that this new software is supposed to help with.
 Be sure to consult potential users who are not close to the project, so you get the most honest and valuable feedback when selecting the features for your software and making decisions about what functionality needs to go into a minimum viable product (MVP) or Release 1.

 Your focus should always be on delivering value.
 Just because you can add it, doesn’t mean you should.
 Too often features are added to software simply because they are trendy or add “sparkle” rather than value.
 Before you include a feature in your software, you need to ask one very important question: